nehabaddam/Software-Engineering-Project/README.md

 There are 3 main modules:
 1. Customer Module: A bug is reported in the project/system by the customer through the website by an agent.
 2. Manager Module: Once the ticket is created, manager looks for new tickets created and assigns it to the staff.
 Manager has authorities to move the ticket from one staff member to another.
-3. Staff Module: Once the ticket is assigned to the staff, they can change the status of the ticket until the bug is resolved.
+3. Employee Module: Once the ticket is assigned to the staff, they can change the status of the ticket until the bug is resolved.

 # Technical Requirement:

-  Core Programming Languages: python <br/>
+  Core Programming Languages: PHP <br/>
-  Database Languades: SQL, Oracle DB <br/>
+  Database Languades: SQL <br/>
-  UI Coding Languages: HTML, CSS, Java Script <br/>
+  UI Coding Languages: HTML, jQuery, AZAX, Java Script <br/>
+  Server: XAMPP <br/>
-  Tools: Zoom (for meetings) , Firebase (Authentication) <br/>
+  Tools: Zoom (for meetings) , Visual Studio (IDE) <br/>

 # Team Members and Roles: